 Code language: JSON / JSON with Comments (json)

-There are other ways to install and activate your ACF PRO license, and be sure to check out the full documentation.
-If you encounter any issues along the way then drop a support message.
+There are other ways to install and activate your ACF PRO license, so be sure to check out the full documentation.
+If you encounter any issues along the way, then send a support message.

 Set up WP Engine GitHub Action for Composer integration